Skip to content

 What technical setup helps AI engines find you?

 Citability is wasted if crawlers can’t read the page.
-Cover the fundamentals:
+Nail the fundamentals:

-- Server-render content so the answer is in the raw HTML — most AI crawlers don’t execute heavy JavaScript.
+• Server-render content so the answer sits in the raw HTML — most AI crawlers don’t run heavy JavaScript.

-- Don’t block AI crawlers in robots.txt unless you intend to (GPTBot, PerplexityBot, Google-Extended).
+• Don’t block AI crawlers in robots.txt unless you mean to — GPTBot, PerplexityBot, Google-Extended.

-- Add JSON-LD structured data: Organization, FAQPage, Article, and Product/Offer where relevant.
+• Add JSON-LD structured data: Organization, FAQPage, Article, and Product/Offer where they fit.

-- Keep a clean sitemap and fast, mobile-friendly pages — the same hygiene that helps classic SEO.
+• Keep a clean sitemap and fast, mobile-friendly pages — the same hygiene that wins classic SEO.

-- Consider an llms.txt file to point AI systems at your most important, canonical content.
+• Consider an llms.txt file that points AI systems at your most important, canonical content.

 How do you measure GEO success?

 GEO is harder to measure than rankings, but not impossible.
-Track three things: whether your brand appears in AI answers for your target questions (test prompts manually or with an AI-visibility tool), referral traffic from AI engines in your analytics, and the share of your category’s key questions where you’re cited versus competitors.
+Track three things: whether your brand shows up in AI answers for your target questions (test prompts by hand or with an AI-visibility tool), referral traffic from AI engines in your analytics, and the share of your category’s key questions where you’re cited versus competitors.
 Treat it as a trend, not a single number.

 Classic SEO got you onto the page.
 GEO gets you into the answer.
 For SaaS, where buyers now research by asking a model, being in the answer is increasingly where the demand starts.